 Solo adventures.
 For a long time it was hard for me to imagine going anywhere without my children.
 But as they’ve gotten older and stopped needing constant care and attention I lifted my head and realized that it might be fun and fulfilling to spend time away on my own.
 I can’t wait to tell you about my trip last spring to San Francisco or the women’s-only skiing clinic in Vermont that I’m enjoying this very week.

 And I’m not the only one who wants to travel without the family.
 Tommy came home from school during his first week of eighth grade delighted to report that his French class would have a chance to visit Quebec City for five days right before Christmas.
-It never occurred to him that we wouldn’t want him to go and of course I couldn’t have been happier that his first real school trip involved the use of his passport.
-I’ll be sharing stories of what it’s like when kids travel without their parents, and how you can help them safely and joyfully spread their wings.
+It never occurred to him that we wouldn’t want him to go and of course, I couldn’t have been happier that his first real school trip involved the use of his passport.
+I’ll be sharing stories of what it’s like when kids travel without their parents.
+Whether you choose to look into companies such as Allnatt Outdoors to check out what sort of residential trips could be available to your child or you are letting your children go on a school trip that they have told you about, allowing them to joyfully spread their wings could be very beneficial for your child’s development.

 A new newsletter.
 I have always offered the option to subscribe to all of my posts.
 This means that every time I publish new content, it is delivered directly to your inbox.
 (Sign up to have all my content delivered.)
 But starting in February 2016 I’m going to offer another choice: A bimonthly newsletter.
 Not only will I share highlights from my website, I’ll include special stories for my subscribers that I don’t publish here, tips from The Family Traveler’s Handbook, and an Ideas, Inspiration, and Deals section.